 One of the most prestigious racecourses on British or Irish shores, Punchestown plays host to 17 high quality fixtures over the course of the year; the highlight of the season at the track being the excellent five-day Punchestown Festival in late April, home to no fewer than 12 Grade 1 events, and widely considered to be Ireland’s answer to the Cheltenham Festival.

-Punchestown racecourse consists of a chase course, main and alternative hurdles courses and a banks course.
-The chase and hurdle tracks are broadly similar in layout – all being close to rectangular in shape – but the banks course is very different.
+Punchestown racecourse consists of a chase course, main and alternative hurdles courses, flat course and a banks course.
+The chase, hurdle and flat tracks are broadly similar in layout – all being close to rectangular in shape – but the banks course is very different.

-One of the first things to stand out at Punchestown is the excellent record of favourites in the non-handicap events.
-44% of all such races have been landed by the jolly, which compares favourably with the 35% strike-rate generally observed across all races.
+One of the first things to stand out at Punchestown over jumps is the excellent record of favourites in the non-handicap events.
+A substantial 44% of all such races have been landed by the jolly, which compares favourably with the 35% strike-rate generally observed across all races.

 No real surprises on the trainer trends front, with the 22% strike rate of multiple Irish Champion National Hunt trainer Willie Mullins putting him ahead of the chasing pack.